didiersmith/steve/chapters/human-rights.md

 Stacy II balled her fists.
 Just as Filbert was starting to work his way into her good graces, he had to revert to his old ways.
 "Just shut up and aim better!"

-She watched as her recalcitrant assistant sighed, raised his railgun, and stepped out from hehind the hut.
+She watched as her recalcitrant assistant sighed, raised his railgun, and stepped out from behind the hut.
 He aimed, and shot Archibald's stepfather in the chest.
 It really wasn't difficult a shot.
 What was he complaining about?

 The crowd was splattered with blood.
 Archibald's mother was showered in bits of guts and screamed.
 No one else said a word.